HERITAGE-WAY BIKE PATH:

 Directions:

-To start from the 1860 Reservoir [Southern End]; From I-91, take exit 25 to Route 3 (Maple St).
+To start from the 1860 Reservoir [Southwestern End]; From I-91, take exit 25 to Route 3 (Maple St).
 Look for Hang Dog Lane on the right.
 Take it to Highland St and turn right.
-Look for a narrow dirt road on your left, this is also a boat launch site.
+Look for a narrow dirt road on your left, with a yellow gate, this is also a boat launch site.
+Green "Bike Sign" at the entrance.

-To start from Mill Woods Park [Southern Section]; From I-91, take exit 25 to Route 3 (Maple St).
+To start from Mill Woods Park [Southwestern Section]; From I-91, take exit 25 to Route 3 (Maple St).
 Take a right onto Prospect St. The park entrance will be on your left.

-Wethersfield's Heritage-Way Bike Path is a multi-use path that connects many of the Town's existing recreation facilities and open space areas.
+Wethersfield's Heritage-Way Bike Path is a multi-use path that connects many of the Town's existing recreation facilities via a partial Loop.
 The Heritage-Way occupies both off-road paths on town-owned land as well as existing roadways that are enhanced with safety signs.
+Note; A good portion of this route travels on-road.
+Not recommended for kids on bikes.

 Starting from the 1860 Reservoir parking lot/Highland Street [Southern End]; There is a signboard located next to the boat launch and parking area.